My hair loss experience post diagnosis & healing it holistically

 I started taking Vida Glow in February this year and I've been taking it daily ever since (for about 10 months), initially 3 sachets a day for a month to give my hair a good kick start.
 I now take 1 scoop a day (1 sachet) as a maintenance dose.
 Within weeks my hair was noticeably thicker with lots of new growth, I've also noticed much less breakage so it's growing stronger.
 I even fling it in front of Ben now showing it off, much to his amusement!
 I have fine hair so I really noticed it when it was thinner.

 Stress induced hair loss is something that can affect anyone at any stage in their life and it's important to understand that it's the body's own survival mechanism at trying to keep you alive and healthy albeit a little balding.
 So supporting your body through something like this is important.
-It took months for me to get my hair back to health but I just kept doing all of the above, everyday, and eventually I saw results.
+It took months for me to get my hair back to good health but I just kept doing all of the above, everyday, and eventually I saw results.

 If your going through the same thing or your hair is lack lustre and you don't know why - I highly recommend all the above as a great holistic approach to hair health, especially a good quality collagen powder (marine if your on OMS) as it does wonders at taking your hair to the next level and getting all that new growth happening (I throw a scoop in my acai bowls every morning) and of course stress management - daily meditation and mindfulness are fantastic.
 You’ll also need to be patient, as always, good things take time.